LSSTDESC/desc-howto-python-package/docs/index.md

-Pro-tip: navigate to the page for your newly created repository, e.g., [eac-test](https://github.com/LSSTDESC/eac-test) and click on the "Code" pull down menu and click on the two little box next to the URL to copy the URL to your clipboard.
+Pro-tip: navigate to the page for your newly created repository, e.g., [eac-test](https://github.com/LSSTDESC/eac-test) and click on the "Code" pull down menu and click on the two little boxes next to the URL to copy the URL to your clipboard.

 <img src="get_code.png" alt="Get code" width="500"/>

-Open a terminal on your computer and navigate to the place you want to install the code, then clone the code.
+Open a terminal on your computer and navigate to the place you want to install the package (such as $HOME/software/desc/), then clone the repository.

-	cd <somewhere>
-	git clone https://github.com/LSSTDESC/<package>.git
+	cd $HOME/software/desc # Or where you think that code wants to live git clone https://github.com/LSSTDESC/<package>.git
 	cd <package>